 How to Take Pictures with Your iPhone

-Your iPhone takes pictures, using the Camera application icon on the Home screen.
-The Camera icon is positioned on the upper row of icons on your iPhone, all the way to the right and adjacent to the Photos icon.
+You can use the Camera app to take pictures with your iPhone.
+The iPhone Camera app icon appears on the Home screen, and unless you moved things around, it's positioned on the upper row of icons, all the way to the right and adjacent to its next of kin, the Photos icon.

-This turns the iPhone into the rough equivalent of a Kodak Instamatic, minus the film and flash, of course.
+This tap turns the iPhone into the rough equivalent of a Kodak Instamatic — minus the film, of course.

-Keep your eyes fixed on the iPhone’s display.
+Keep your eyes fixed on the iPhone display.

-The first thing you’ll notice on the screen is something resembling a closed camera shutter.
+The first thing you notice on the screen is something resembling a closed camera shutter.
 But that shutter opens in about a second, revealing a window into what the camera lens sees.
-In case you were wondering, the lens is hiding behind the small foxhole at the top-left corner of the back of the iPhone.

 Aim the camera at whatever you want to shoot.

-Use the iPhone’s brilliant 3-1⁄2-inch display as your viewfinder.
+You get to use the iPhone's brilliant 3-1/2-inch display as your viewfinder.

-When you are satisfied with what’s in the frame, tap the Camera icon at the bottom of the screen to snap the picture.
+When you're satisfied with what's in the frame, tap the icon that resembles a camera at the bottom of the screen.